sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Added setters and getters as well as changed the atributes of each class(not applied to Program) to the maximum access modifier possible to enhance encapsulation.
 (Protected for attributes in Train Class, rest are private).

-Added exceptions to the Station and Platfrom class.
+Added exceptions to the Station and Platform class.

 Fixed some typos in the Program Class.